 This course is designed to acquaint students with the origin of inappropriate behavior on the part of children with special needs.
-An emphasis is placed on understanding the social and emotional aspects of behavior and how misbehavior impacts academic achievement.
-Students will also gain an understanding of effective techniques and approaches to decrease inappropriate behaviors or increase desirable behaviors in the classroom.
-Attention will also be given to an understanding of at-risk behaviors in children and how those behaviors impact learning.
+An emphasis is placed on understanding the social and emotional aspects of behavior and how behavior impacts academic achievement.
+Students will also gain an understanding of evidence-based strategies, tiered behavioral supports, effective techniques, and approaches to decrease inappropriate behaviors and increase desirable behaviors in the classroom.
+Attention will also be given to understanding of how trauma impacts student behavior, at-risk behaviors in children, and how those behaviors impact learning.
 Same as SPE 444.